88-degrees/Book-of-Changes/appendix02s1.md

 In line 6 the action of the hexagram is over.
 If one puts off changing his evil way any longer, there remains no more hope for him.

-[290:XVII](#fr_206) An explosion of thunder amidst the waters of a marsh would be succeeded by a tremulous agitation of those waters; so far there would be a following of the movement of the lower trigram by the upper.
+<a name="fn_206"></a>[290:XVII](#fr_206) An explosion of thunder amidst the waters of a marsh would be succeeded by a tremulous agitation of those waters; so far there would be a following of the movement of the lower trigram by the upper.
 Then in the application of the symbolism we have an illustration of action following the time, that is, according to the time; which is a common use of the Chinese character Sui.
 Neither the symbolism, however, nor its application adds much to our understanding of the text.

 Paragraph 1 consists of two lines that rhyme; and paragraphs 4 (two lines), 5, and 6 do the same.
 According to Kû Yen-wû, paragraphs 2 and 3 also rhyme; but this appears to me doubtful.
 The symbolism of these paragraphs is sufficiently explained in the notes on the Text.
 Some peculiarities in their style (in Chinese) are owing to the bonds of the rhyme.

-[291:XVIII](#fr_207) 'When the wind,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'encounters the mountain, it is driven back, and the things about are all scattered in disorder; such is the emblem of the state denoted by Kû.'
+<a name="fn_207"></a>[291:XVIII](#fr_207) 'When the wind,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'encounters the mountain, it is driven back, and the things about are all scattered in disorder; such is the emblem of the state denoted by Kû.'

 'The nourishing of virtue' appears especially in line 6; all the other lines belong to the 'helping of the people.'

 The subject of line 1 has entered into the work of his father, and brings it about that his father is looked on as blameless.
 The 'due mean' of line 2 is according to the caution in the Text.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors interpret the explanation of line 5 as = 'he takes up (the course of his father) with all his virtue.'
 I think they are wrong.

-[292:XIX](#fr_208) 'The earth descending or approaching the marsh' is, according to Kû Hsî, symbolical of the approach of superiors to the inferior people, and then the two predicates about the superior man are descriptive of him in that approach, the instruction being symbolised by Tui, and the supporting by [Kūn(䷁)](e59da4kun.md).
+<a name="fn_208"></a>[292:XIX](#fr_208) 'The earth descending or approaching the marsh' is, according to Kû Hsî, symbolical of the approach of superiors to the inferior people, and then the two predicates about the superior man are descriptive of him in that approach, the instruction being symbolised by Tui, and the supporting by [Kūn(䷁)](e59da4kun.md).
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, wishing to defend the explanation of lin by 'great,' in Appendix VI, which they ascribe to Confucius, say:--'Lin means "great."
 The earth above the waters of the marsh shows how full those waters are, rising to the level of the earth, and thus expressing the idea of greatness.'
 This representation is lame and impotent.

 Kû Hsî says he does not understand what is said on line 2.
 The interpretation in my version is the ordinary one, but I am not satisfied with it.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors try to solve the difficulty; but I am not able to follow them.

 The same editors compare the conclusion of paragraph 6 in the symbolism of hexagram 11.
 'What is external' there, and 'what is internal here,' have, they say, the same reference,--the state, namely, of the whole kingdom, the expressions differing according to the different standpoints from which they are made.
 The view in the translation is that of Kû Hsî.
 It is difficult to hold the balance between them.
 The newer view, perhaps, is the preferable.

-[293:XX](#fr_209) Wind moving above the earth has the widest sweep, and nothing escapes its influence; it penetrates everywhere.
+<a name="fn_209"></a>[293:XX](#fr_209) Wind moving above the earth has the widest sweep, and nothing escapes its influence; it penetrates everywhere.
 This symbolism is more appropriate to the subject in hand than that of many other hexagrams.
 Personal influence in a ruler effects much; but the ancient kings wished to add to that the power of published instructions, specially adapted to the character and circumstances of the people.
 Sun, representing the wind, is well adapted to denote this influence; -- see the Analects, XII, xix.

 The looking in line 1 is superficial, and does not reach far.